Preprocessing

 df (

-) – SparkDataFrame with numericaluser_idx/item_idx
+DataFrame) – SparkDataFrame with numericaluser_idx/item_idxcolumns- Return type

 SparkDataFrame with original user/item columns